MTG/essentia/FAQ.md

 Building standalone Essentia Vamp plugin
 ----------------------------------------

-It is possible to create a standalone binary for Essentia's Vamp plugin (works for Linux and OSX).
+It is possible to create a standalone binary for Essentia's Vamp plugin (works for Linux and macOS).

 ```
 ./waf configure --build-static --with-vamp --mode=release --lightweight= --fft=KISS
 ./waf
 ```

-The resulting binary (```build/src/examples/libvamp_essentia.so``` on Linux, ```build/src/examples/libvamp_essentia.dylib``` on OSX) is a lightweight shared library that can be distributed as a single file without requirement to install Essentia's dependencies on the target machine.
+The resulting binary (```build/src/examples/libvamp_essentia.so``` on Linux, ```build/src/examples/libvamp_essentia.dylib``` on macOS) is a lightweight shared library that can be distributed as a single file without requirement to install Essentia's dependencies on the target machine.

 Running tests